What is it?

 - Campus team events to introduce scholars to the campus team members and other scholars

-- Students during their first term on selected courses are invited to complete an online application form (Applications close Midday, 25 November 2016)
+- Students during their first term on selected courses are invited to complete an online application form (Applications close TBC, November 2017)

 - Situational judgement questionnaire